Have you been injured in a Slip-and-Fall Accident?

 What if the injury occurred not in an area reserved for common use but within the leased space?
 A landlord may be liable for injuries suffered as a result of a defective condition within an apartment or other area leased to tenants.
 A landlord must tell a tenant of a defect on the premises about which he knows or, from facts known to him, should know, and which could not be discovered by the tenant after a reasonable inspection.
 The landlord must tell the tenant about known defects at the time the tenant moves in.
 The issue of whether a landlord knew or should have known of a defective condition before the tenant moved in, is frequently contentious.

-Have you been injured in a slip and fall?
+Have you been injured in a slip-and-fall accident?